-- The Delaware SHPO does not recommend or support development in Level 4 areas. - Prehistoric potential is moderate to high.
+- The Delaware SHPO does not recommend or support development in level 4 areas - Prehistoric potential is moderate to high.
 Well-drained soils, prime farmland, and well within favorable distance to a water source, Unity Branch (Beers, topos).
-Recommend an archaeological survey.

-- Historic archaeological potential is moderate.
-There is a farmstead there as early as 1918 (topo) but was not there in 1868 (Beers).
-Remains associated with the farmhouse could be possible (House appears abandoned in Google Street View).
-Other than that, the parcel appears to have remained the same through historic times. - If any project or development proceeds, the developer should be aware of the Unmarked Human Burials and Human Skeletal Remains Law (Del.
+Archaeological site on north side of parcel has both historic and prehistoric components.
+Recommend an archaeological survey. - Historic archaeological potential is moderate.
+There is a farmstead there as early as 1918 (topo) but was not there in 1868 (Beers), but that may be just off of the parcel.
+Remains associated with the farmhouse could be possible, especially with the cemetery.
+Other than that, the parcel appears to have remained the same through historic times.
+Considering the cemetery, the Delaware SHPO is recommending caution and an archaeological survey. - If any project or development proceeds, the developer should be aware of the Unmarked Human Burials and Human Skeletal Remains Law (Del.
 C. Title 7, Ch.
 54). - If there is federal involvement, in the form of licenses, permits, or funds, the federal agency, often through its client, is responsible for complying with Section 106 of the National Historic Preservation Act (36 CFR 800) and must consider their project's effects on any known or potential cultural or historic resources.
 For further information on the Section 106 process please review the Advisory Council on Historic Preservation's website at: www.achp.gov